BeOne-PL/promena-sample/README.md

 Each connector provides its own [`PromenaTransformationExecutor`](https://github.com/BeOne-PL/promena-alfresco/blob/master/alfresco-promena-core/src/main/kotlin/pl/beone/promena/alfresco/module/core/contract/transformation/PromenaTransformationExecutor.kt) implementation so if you want to inject a bean, you have to specify one of them.

-### Rendition
+### Transformer & Rendition
-There are two samples - the first one for Alfresco Content Services 6.1.2 ([`predefined-rendition_6.1.2`](./alfresco/rendition/predefined-rendition_6.1.2) module) and the second one for Alfresco Content Services 6.2.0 ([`predefined-rendition_6.2.0`](./alfresco/rendition/predefined-rendition_6.2.0) module).
-They do exactly the same thing - replace the standard Alfresco rendition system with the equivalent in Promena environment.
-This functionality is provided by [`alfresco-promena-rendition_6.1.2`](https://github.com/BeOne-PL/promena-alfresco/tree/master/rendition/alfresco-promena-rendition_6.1.2) and [`alfresco-promena-rendition_6.2.0`](https://github.com/BeOne-PL/promena-alfresco/tree/master/rendition/alfresco-promena-rendition_6.2.0) modules.
+There are two samples - the first one for Alfresco Content Services 6.1.2 ([`transformer-rendition-predefined_6.1.2`](./alfresco/transformer-rendition/transformer-rendition-predefined_6.1.2) module) and the second one for Alfresco Content Services 6.2.0 ([`transformer-rendition-predefined_6.2.0`](./alfresco/transformer-rendition/transformer-rendition-predefined_6.2.0) module).
+They do exactly the same thing - replace the standard Alfresco Transformer and Rendition system with the equivalent in Promena environment.
+This functionality is provided by [`alfresco-promena-transformer-rendition_6.1.2`](https://github.com/BeOne-PL/promena-alfresco/tree/master/transformer-rendition/alfresco-promena-transformer-rendition_6.1.2) and [`alfresco-promena-transformer-rendition_6.2.0`](https://github.com/BeOne-PL/promena-alfresco/tree/master/transformer-rendition/alfresco-promena-transformer-rendition_6.2.0) modules.

-Additionally, they use [`alfresco-promena-predefined-rendition`](https://github.com/BeOne-PL/promena-alfresco/tree/master/rendition/alfresco-promena-predefined-rendition) module to provide `avatar32`, `avatar`, `imgpreview`, `doclib`, `medium` and `pdf` renditions (see [Promena Alfresco - Development Guide](https://github.com/BeOne-PL/promena-alfresco/blob/master/DEVELOPMENT-GUIDE.md) to find out how to write own rendition).
-If you want to check how it works, just upload a document to the repository using Alfresco Share.
+Additionally, they use [`alfresco-promena-predefined-rendition`](https://github.com/BeOne-PL/promena-alfresco/tree/master/transformer-rendition/alfresco-promena-transformer-rendition-predefined) module to provide:
+* Rendition - `avatar32`, `avatar`, `imgpreview`, `doclib`, `medium` and `pdf` (see [Promena Alfresco - Development Guide#Definition/Rendition](https://github.com/BeOne-PL/promena-alfresco/blob/master/DEVELOPMENT-GUIDE.md#rendition) to find out how to write own rendition)
+* Content Transformer - conversion between various document formats (see [Promena Alfresco - Development Guide#Definition/Content Transformer](https://github.com/BeOne-PL/promena-alfresco/blob/master/DEVELOPMENT-GUIDE.md#content-transformer) to find out how to write own content transformer)

+If you want to check how it works, just upload a document to the repository using Alfresco Share (for renditions) and wait for Solr to index documents (content transformer).

 These samples also demonstrate how to increase concurrency level within a single instance.
 On Alfresco Content Services side, you have to increase the concurrency level of a connector.
 In case of ActiveMQ, set in `alfresco-global.properties`:
 ```properties